An Introduction to Freely Available Street Network Data

 Regarding data completeness, the geographic coverage of OSM and TIGER/Line in the United States is similar due to the TIGER/Line data import to OSM after the OSM project launch.
 However, differences in completeness do occur where volunteers contributed to the OSM project and uploaded additional road data since then.
 The extent to which the community participates in the OSM project varies between cities and countries across the world.

 OSM contributors in the United States focus on network segments that are not well covered in public road datasets, such as service roads, small alleys and pedestrian paths.
 As an example which illustrates user enhanced data in OSM, Figure 2 maps OSM road data overlaid with TIGER/Line road data (blue) in the vicinity of the FLREC.
 All roads that do not show in blue are street network data that OSM covers in addition to TIGER/Line data.
 This map highlights additional OSM footpaths (green), residential roads (brown), and service roads (orange).
 It clearly illustrates the higher level of detail in OSM road network data compared to TIGER/Line road data.
 This level of detail in OSM is based on voluntary data collection efforts, which include field surveys, e.g., using GPS data collection devices, or digitizing roads from satellite imagery and aerial photographs.
-This level of detail renders OSM data useful for pedestrian related routing applications, such as determining service areas around public transit stations.
+This level of detail renders OSM data useful for pedestrian related routing applications, such as determining service areas around public transit stations or routing applications for non-motorized traffic.

 Completeness is only one of many factors that need to be considered when choosing between OSM and TIGER/Line datasets.
 Both sources offer a significant amount of information in additional to road geometry.